ItZotic/PimentelJuanMiguelCS2102_OOPFinalProject/README.md

 I. A brief project overview

+### Encapsulation keeps the data safe by hiding it inside classes, and only allowing controlled access via public methods.

+### Inheritance allows us to extend functionality, promoting code reuse and making it easier to manage different types of tasks.

+### Polymorphism provides flexibility by enabling different objects to respond uniquely to method calls, enhancing the app’s versatility.

+### Abstraction simplifies the user experience by hiding the complex details of the Pomodoro timer and task management, allowing users to focus on the main goal: staying productive.

 II.
 Explanation of how OOP principles were applied

 III.
 Details of the chosen SDG and its integration into the project